3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-bbox.rst

 .. note::
   The *Feature Version* filter works on the CREATION_DATE and TERMINATION_DATE columns of the table CITYOBJECT.
-More information can be found in :numref:`impexp_citygml_export_chapter`.
+More information can be found in :numref:`impexp_export_feature_version_filter`.

 To trigger the calculation, press the *Calculate* button.
 The coordinates of the lower left (x\ :sub:`min`, y\ :sub:`min`) and upper